Here’s what you need to know about HDLs, LDLs, and all those confusing numbers.

 If you were a man over 60 with a family history of heart disease, if you didn’t exercise, if you smoked and were overweight, and if your cholesterol reading was on the high side, you might be looking at a heart attack in the next five years.
 Treatment shouldn’t just focus on bringing down high cholesterol; it should be aimed at reducing all the risk factors you can control—smoking, diet, exercise, etc.

-Isn’t There a Pill or Something?
 While there are, in fact, new medications to lower cholesterol, they are used as a last resort.
 If there’s a high probability of heart attack in the next five years due to your risk factors—and your cholesterol is high—then medication is a route worth exploring.
-But that’s something to work out with your doctor, only then after you’ve tried bringing your cholesterol down by other means.
+But that’s something to work out with your doctor, and only then after you’ve tried bringing your cholesterol down by other means.

 You can often lower your cholesterol by making a few lifestyle adjustments.
 Here’s how: